 - No Monopoly of the Currency

-As Cryptocurrencies are reliable means of exchange, specifically outside the direct control of national banks, in long-run, many political scientists and economists expect that governments of almost every country would co-opt Cryptocurrency such as Bitcoin.
+As Cryptocurrencies are reliable means of exchange, specifically outside the direct control of national banks, in the long-run, many political scientists and economists expect that governments of almost every country would co-opt Cryptocurrencies such as Bitcoin.

 - Cost-effective than Traditional Transactions

-While transaction fees on credit card payment and others attract 1.5% to 3% of transaction value, Cryptocurrency attracts transaction fees of less than 1% of the transaction value.
+While transaction fees on credit card payments and others attract 1.5% to 3% of transaction value, Cryptocurrency attracts transaction fees of less than 1% of the transaction value.

 - Earn Cryptocurrency without Financial Investments

-Some websites and online services make payment in terms of Cryptocurrencies.
+Some websites and online services make payments in terms of Cryptocurrencies.
 These can provide you points through which you earn Bitcoin easily, without putting much effort.

 - Cheaper International Transactions

-When someone uses Cryptocurrency for international transaction, the transaction is treated same as that which is domestic in nature.
-Transactions attract either a nominal transaction free or come free, depending on where the recipient and sender are located.
+When someone uses Cryptocurrency for international transactions, the transaction is treated the same as that which is domestic in nature.
+Transactions attract either a nominal transaction fee or come free, depending on where the recipient and sender are located.

 - Built-in Scarcity That Protects Currency Value

 Cryptocurrencies such as Bitcoin are mostly hardwired for scarcity.
 It means the source code indicates the number of units that can ever exist.
-Unlike fiat currency, which are affected by inflation, Bitcoin and other Cryptocurrencies; as like precious metals, are inflation protected.
+Unlike fiat currency, which is affected by inflation, Bitcoin and other Cryptocurrencies; like precious metals, are inflation-protected.

 Some of the Disadvantages of Cryptocurrency

-Below mentioned are disadvantages of Bitcoin and other Cryptocurrencies.
+Below mentioned are the disadvantages of Bitcoin and other Cryptocurrencies.